 Shop for truffles

-Famously from the Istrian peninsular home to parts of Croatia, Italy and Slovenia, truffles are my new favourite treat, along with orange wine.
+Famously from the Istrian peninsular home to parts of Croatia, Italy and Slovenia, truffles became my new favourite treat during my Croatia itinerary, along with orange wine.
 Best paired with eggs, pasta and meat, they can be bought in jars to take home.

 The best place to buy truffles (and other local deli goods) in Ljubljana is Tartufi Deli Shop.
 As well as truffles, they sell famous Slovene pumpkin seed oil, honey, regional liquors and more.
 Prices aren’t super cheap but, considering its all quality local produce, you should treat yourself!